rkam/shairport-sync/CAR INSTALL.md

       then delete that line or comment it out -- it it no longer needed going forward.
       If the file `/etc/dhcpcd.conf` doesn't exist, or the first line is not `denyinterfaces wlan0` as given here, then you don't need to do anything.

-      (The reason for this suggestion is that a simpler way of preventing the `dhcpcd` service from trying to manage the `wlan0` interface is now used -- the `dhcpcd` service is now completely disabled.)
+      (The reason for this suggestion is that a simpler way is now used to prevent the `dhcpcd` service from trying to manage the interface -- the `dhcpcd` service is now completely disabled.)
    3. Make sure you disable the `wpa_supplicant` service:
       ```
       # systemctl disable wpa_supplicant
       ```

-      (The reason for this suggestion is that it is important that the `wpa_supplicant` service not be running when the system is operating as a WiFi access point.
-Previous advice to enable the `wpa_supplicant` service when updating may result in it continuing to run even when the `dhcpcd` or `NetworkManager` has been disabled.
-So, please be sure to disable the `wpa_supplicant` service.)
+      (The reason for this suggestion is that previous advice may result in the `wpa_supplicant` service continuing to run even when the `dhcpcd` or `NetworkManager` has been disabled.
+This can cause connectivity problems.)

 4. Re-enable either `NetworkManager` or `dhcpcd` as appropriate:
    ```